302M: Early life

-He was born in the Leopold pack to Leopold's founders wolves (#2M & #7F).
+He was born in 2000 to the Leopold alpha wolves #7F and #2M and was a nephew to famous Druid alpha wolf #21M (#7F's half brother).
 He dispersed from the pack in 2003 and mingled with the Druid Peak Pack dominant breeding pair's (wolves #21M & #42F) daughters during the breeding season of 2003.
 Whilst 21M was in charge he raised a litter.
 The following spring, he opportunistically visited his pups when the Druid Peak Pack dominant breeding pair were away.

 Joined Druid Peak pack

 Later, in 2004, both dominant breeders of the Druid Peak Pack died.
 Wolf #42F was killed by another wolf pack in early February 2004 and Wolf #21M was found dead on Specimen Ridge in June 2004.
 With these events, he joined the pack permanently as the assumed new dominant breeding male.
 However, his nephew, Wolf #480M stepped up in that role shortly after.

 In 2006, only 4 wolves remained (302M, 480M, and two yearling females from the last litter of 21M).
-The dominant breeding female was collared as Wolf #529F and her sister, wolf 569F was collared on the last day of 2006.
+The dominant breeding female was collared as Wolf #529F and her sister, Wolf 569F was collared on the last day of 2006.

 All 4 wolves bred in 2006 and produced a total of 11 pups in two litters, reviving the famous Druid Pack.

 Left Druid Peak

-In late 2008, Wolf 302M decided to disperse from the pack with a group of five younger males (his nephews and sons), drifting through rival packs territories until joining four females of the Agate Creek Pack, one adult, one young adult, and two yearlings, to form the Blacktail Plateau pack in late 2008, which 302M began leading.
-The name of the pack comes from the location their territory was centered on and it was the natal land of wolf 302M as the Blacktail Plateau was the core of the Leopold Pack territory.
+In late 2008, Wolf 302M decided to disperse from the pack with a group of five younger males (his nephews and sons), drifting through rival pack territories until joining four females of the Agate Creek Pack, one adult, one young adult, and two yearlings, to form the Blacktail Plateau pack in late 2008, which 302M began leading.
+The name of the pack comes from the location their territory was centered on and it was the natal land of Wolf 302M as the Blacktail Plateau was the core of the Leopold Pack territory.

 In October 2009, he died from the wounds inflicted by other wolves.